National Agricultural Literacy Curriculum Matrix

 Six 45-minute activities

 This lesson is composed of six learning activities to teach about the Christmas tree.
-Science, history, and geography topics are used to teach about the history of the Christmas tree, life cycle of a conifer, types of trees and how they adapt, working on a Christmas tree farm, and the ecology of conifer trees.
+Science, history, and geography topics are used to explore the history of the Christmas tree, life cycle of a conifer, types of trees and how they adapt, work on a Christmas tree farm, and the ecology of conifer trees.

 - The Littlest Christmas Tree by R.A.
 Herman

 - Recording of O Tannenbaum, sung by the Vienna Boys Choir